hoa-uit/Nguyen-Duy-Hoa/src/problem6/README.md

 ![alt text](assets/tShirtSizingEstimate.png)

-___DoD: Definition of done___
+**_DoD: Definition of done_**

-1. Setup/Scaffolding codebase, infrastructure, CI/CD pipeline (__M__)
+1. Setup/Scaffolding codebase, infrastructure, CI/CD pipeline (**M**)

 - Overview we have 2 service: Score service and Auth service
 - Initialize and setup skeleton codebase like: setup folder structure, eslint, prettier, typescript, jest, connect database, redis.
 DoD: 2 service are ready for dev build feature
 - Setup infrastructure on aws, HAproxy, CI/CD pipeline.
 DoD: Service can be deployed, HAproxy work properly, CI/CD pipeline can auto build/test service/deploy service

-2. Develop Auth service(__S__)
+2. Develop Auth service(**S**)

 - After have code base, we build api `/login` to authenticate user:
   - Validate request from user, check if have enough info to precess further like: userName, password,..
   - Call into user table to validate those credentials
   - Sign a token(JWT) and return to user with status 200 OK
+  - Store token in redis, because it is a value use quite frequently
+- Build api `/logout` to destroy token of user:
+  - destroy JWT
+  - remove from redis
 - Build `/authorisation` to verify user has permission to update score or not
   - Validate request from user, check if have enough info to process further like: token(JWT)
   - Decode JWT and obtain userName, Role, Permission, ...
   - Return 200 OK if user has permission.
 Otherwise, return 403 forbidden.

 3. Develop Score service

 - Build `score/:userId` to update score of user
+  - Retrieve token from redis, call to Auth service to validate permission to update score
   - Update new score for user into Score table
   - Retrieve top 10 highest scores, return back to FE to re-display score board, and update back to redis
 - Build `/score` to display top 10 user's score
   - No need to authorisation to se score board, just login is enough
   - Retrieve result from redis to display

 ## Sequence Diagram

+## Thing needs to improve

+- Load/Stress testing for those api
+- Plan to handle fault tolerance
+- Complete sequence diagram
+- Handle DDOS
+- Spike other approach like use NoSQL database, use event based to handle async instead of api,...